|Supply Chain Management

 We expect our business partners to adhere to the same goals that Western Digital subscribes to in the manufacturing of our products.
-Accordingly, WD works with its business partners to drive the goals set forth in the EICC Code of Conduct through our supply chain.
+Accordingly, Western Digital Corporation works with its business partners to drive the goals set forth in the EICC Code of Conduct through our supply chain.
 We provide the training and necessary tools to our suppliers to enable them to comply with the EICC Code of Conduct, as well as to make sure they understand the goals of the EICC and why adherence to the Code of Conduct is important.

 Policy Regarding Conflict-Free Minerals

 Western Digital Corporation strongly disapproves of the violence in the Democratic Republic of Congo (DRC) and adjoining countries and is committed to supporting responsible sourcing of conflict minerals (gold, columbite-tantalite, also known as coltan, cassiterite, wolframite, or their derivatives tin, tantalum or tungsten (collectively the "3TGs")) from the region.
 In furtherance of the goal of Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of the 2010 United States Congress, Western Digital Corporation expects its suppliers to supply materials to Western Digital Corporation that are “DRC conflict-free.”
 This means (1) any conflict minerals necessary to the functionality and production of supplied materials do not directly or indirectly finance armed groups through mining or mineral trading in the DRC or an adjoining country, or (2) any 3TGs in supplied materials are from recycled or scrap sources.
 We also expect our suppliers to adopt policies with respect to conflict minerals in support of this policy and, throughout the supply chain, to require their suppliers to adopt similar policies.

 California Transparency in Supply Chains Act (SB 657)